Zorobay/DiPTeR/README.md

-# DiPTer - Differentiable Procedural Texture Renderer
+# DiPTeR - Differentiable Procedural Texture Renderer

 DiPTer is a tool to create procedurally generated textures that are fully differentiable.